sengertwd/jekyll-test/about_me.md

 ---
 ## About Me
 ### Where I'm from
 I am San Diego, CA native.
-One year after I was born we moved to Chicago, IL, where I lived for nearly 10 years.
-After those ten years, my family and I moved back to sunny San Diego, where we have lived since.
+One year after I was born my family moved to Chicago, IL, where we lived for nearly 10 years.
+After those ten years, my family moved back to sunny San Diego, where we have lived since.

 ### How did I get into Web Development, Design, and Other Computer Stuff?
-Well it began after my family moved to San Diego and I met my best friend of nearly 10 years who was always into computers and all that fun stuff.
-His interest sparked mine to learn a little bit into computers and all that fun stuff.
+Well it began after my family moved to San Diego and I met my best friend of nearly 10 years who was always into computers.
+His interest sparked mine to learn a little bit into computers and some different technologies.
 It originally started with wanting to learn how to build my own video game.
 At the time being no older than 14, I picked up [Blender 3D](http://www.blender.org/) which was the only thing that I could learn at the time.

 After learning a little bit in the old Blender interface I gave up on that and began to pursue my own goals with computers.
 I eventually found myself looking at websites and sitting on Facebook (which is where I spent a lot of my time at the age of 17) thinking to myself, "It cannot be that hard to learn how to do this stuff" which sparked my imagination.
 I soon after began learning how to make an **easy** website that was just plain HTML with no styling or any formatting.

 After learning how to do that I eventually moved on to making a table layout Web Page, in 2010.
 Yeah, I know, way out of date.
 From there I quit using HTML and CSS and went back to using Facebook, YouTube, and working on tiny little 3D projects using Blender yet again.

 After graduating high school, I immediately went straight to the local community college.
 My major going into college was Business, which I soon decided after the first semester, that business was not for me and I would have to switch my major.
-After my first semester, I took mainly general education Classes.
+After my first semester, I took mainly general education classes.
 But the following fall I began my journey as a student in the web world.
 The reason that made me switch to the Web Design major is that I had recently started making websites again and was pleasantly surprised by all that I was learning, partly due to my best friend who was creating a website for someone else.

  I became facinated with front end web development and design, though at that point I was never good at design.
 I had just started using div's and other elements that were not table layouts.
 As I was learning this, My best friend kept telling me about these **awesome** new css properties that allowed me to make rounded corners on an element or have a gradient as the background of an element.
 This is what completely sold me into working with the Web.